This post may include affiliate links; see our disclosure policy.

 2. Tapioca flour

-A last arrowroot powder substitute?
-Flour!
-Flour acts in a similar way to thicken sauces, but keep in mind: the sauce won’t end up with the glossy finish that arrowroot powder gives.
-Here’s the substitution ratio: use 2 tablespoons all purpose flour for every 1 tablespoon arrowroot powder in a recipe.
+This is one you likely already have in your pantry.
+Flour acts in a similar way to thicken sauces, but keep in mind that the sauce won’t end up with the glossy finish that arrowroot powder gives.
+Here’s the substitution ratio: use 2 tablespoons all-purpose flour for every tablespoon of arrowroot powder in a recipe.

 Here are some recipes where you could use this arrowroot powder substitute: